sidsahu88/leeds_msc_ocom5300m_project/README.md

 # leeds_msc_ocom5300m_project
-This research project is created as an MSc final project on mitigating vanishing activations in multilayer CapsNet.
+This research project is created as an MSc final project on mitigating vanishing activations in deep CapsNet using pruning.